Q - Who can be a juror?

 In Canada, the deliberations of the jury are conducted in secrecy and you must not talk about what went on in the jury room.
 If you do, you could be charged with a criminal offence

 Q - How is a jury selected in a civil trial?

 A - The civil jury is selected in much the same way as a jury for a criminal trial, except that the process is less formal and is completed more quickly.

 A civil jury has seven members.
 Their names are chosen at random from among the jury panel.
 Counsels for the plaintiff and defendant may each peremptorily challenge four jurors.
-If there are several plaintiffs and defendants with different interests, the judge may allow each group, which has a common interest to peremptorily challenge four jurors.
+A peremptory challenge allows the lawyer to challenge a juror without any reason or explanation.
+If there are several plaintiffs and defendants with different interests, the judge may allow each group that has a common interest to peremptorily challenge four jurors.

 Q - What happens in a civil trial?

 A - The process is similar to that of a criminal trial, but there are some differences:

 - In a civil trial you must resolve a private dispute between two parties.

 - In a civil trial there are seven jurors, not 12.